orbitalquark/textadept/docs/api.md

 #### `events.CALL_TIP_CLICK`

 Emitted when clicking on a calltip.
+This event is not emitted by the Qt version.
 Arguments:

 - *position*: `1` if the up arrow was clicked, `2` if the down arrow was clicked, and `0`